LucasDelfino92/morrowindsharp/mwtools.md

 - **TESAME**
 - **TESTool**

-## USING TOOLS IN MOD ORGANIZER 2
+We have finished installing all tools and registering them in MO2.

+## THE OVERWRITE FOLDER

-Now all tools are properly installed and registered.
-But is that it?
-There are more quirks about MO2 we need to talk about, in particular the **Overwrite** folder and how it ties together with these tools.
+Now that we have finished our installation, there is one more quirk about MO2 we need to talk about, and that is the **Overwrite** folder and how it ties together with these tools.

 The **Overwrite** folder is the destiny folder for the output of many of these tools, for instance: